apache/skywalking-rust/README.md

 ```

 # How to compile?
-If you have `skywalking-rust-(VERSION).crate`, you can unpack it with the way as follows:
+If you have `skywalking-(VERSION).crate`, you can unpack it with the way as follows:

 ```
-tar -xvzf skywalking-rust-(VERSION).crate
+tar -xvzf skywalking-(VERSION).crate
 ```

 Using `cargo build` generates a library.
 If you'd like to verify the behavior, we recommend to use `cargo run --example simple_trace_report`